-Since I’ve written a couple of posts about finding a reason to start online courses, how to choose the best online course and if it’s worth to learn online at all, it’s time to talk about the ways to improve learning process.
+Since I’ve written a couple of posts about finding a reason to start online courses, how to choose the best online course, and if it’s worth learning online at all, it’s time to talk about the ways to improve the learning process.

 Everyone has experienced being tired and bored with things that seemed interesting at the beginning.
 So how do you stay motivated and committed to your goal?

 Read these simple tips and let me know what you think.

 Not being able to finish a course on time was my learning nightmare!
 Many people (including me) live relatively busy lives, and when things get hectic, it isn’t easy to stay on track with online learning.
 There are so many exciting courses and apps that I frequently commit to them even though later on, I am so swamped with work and my personal life that I fall behind and miss deadlines.
 Which I am unfortunately constantly reminded of through pop-ups and e-mails.
 So when I get another reminder from edx or Duolingo that I haven’t done what I should have, I feel like failing.

 I prefer (and strongly recommend to keep on learning) a do as much as I can approach.
 Of course, if you start to use it as an excuse to do the bare minimum, the whole learning thing will not work.
 What I mean is: don’t be too hard on yourself.
 It is okay if you didn’t manage to finish everything on time.